briankoser/sfc-listeners-guide/episodes/0020-top-5-sidekicks.md

 </div>

 <div class="quote">
-  <span class="quote-context tag is-size-6">Matt picks John the Disciple as a runner-up Best Sidekick</span>
+  <span class="quote-context is-size-6">Matt picks John the Disciple as a runner-up Best Sidekick</span>
   <q class="ben">It's not a sci-fi sidekick.</q>
   <q class="matt">What?
 There's tons of sci-fi in the Bible!</q>
 </div>

 <div class="quote">
-  <span class="quote-context tag is-size-6">Matt picks "fish" as a runner-up Best Sidekick</span>
+  <span class="quote-context is-size-6">Matt picks "fish" as a runner-up Best Sidekick</span>
   <q class="ben">Just the fish in the ocean?</q>
   <q class="matt">Yep!</q>
   <q class="ben">That might be the worst entry we've ever had on a top five list ever!
 The fish?!</q>